 The influx of Japanese art into the West also helped to shape the emerging Art Nouveau aesthetics.
 The exaggerated colors, unusual contours and flattened planes of Japanese prints were directly translated into Art Nouveau textiles and wallpapers, while Japanese woodcut and printmaking techniques were eagerly adopted.

-The resulting Art Nouveau designs were applied to a wide range of media, from furnishings and interior decoration to architecture and the fine arts.
+The resulting Art Nouveau designs were applied to a wide range of media, from furnishings and interior design and decoration to architecture and the fine arts.
 It reached an international audience at the Exposition Universelle of 1900, which was held in Paris and attracted an estimated 50 million visitors.
-Works in the new style were exhibited by nearly all of the most important makers of the day; René Lalique, Emile Gallé, Henri Vever, Georges Fouquet, Sévres, Alphonse Mucha and many others brought their Art Nouveau that wowed audiences, then and today.
+Works in the new style were exhibited by nearly all of the most important artists of the day; René Lalique , Emile Gallé , Henri Vever, Georges Fouquet, Sévres , Alphonse Mucha and many others brought their Art Nouveau that wowed audiences, then and today.
+The glass artistry of Galle's, Studios', Nancy's, and more alike from the Art Nouveau period were proof of such an art movement that elevated art while keeping it organic.

 Art DecoAs the Art Nouveau movement began to fade away in the years before the First World War, it paved the way for a new style to emerge: Art Deco.
-The movement takes its name from the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes, a world's fair hosted in Paris that marked the zenith of the Art Deco style.
+The art deco movement takes its name from the 1925 Exposition Internationale des Arts Décoratifs et Industriels Modernes , a world's fair hosted in Paris that marked the zenith of the Art Deco style.
 Immensely popular, the fair attracted over 16 million people during its seven-month run, showing wares from 15,000 exhibitors in the new "style moderne."
+The art deco architecture and decorative art style were embraced by many.
+Some of the more infamous art deco artists include Rene Lalique, Tamara de Lempicka, Le Corbusier and many others.

 In the flamboyant age of flappers and gangsters, the avant-garde Art Deco style quickly became associated with luxury.
-While the silhouettes of furniture, vases, light fixtures and more were sleek and streamlined, the objects themselves were far from plain.
-Inlays of precious materials such as ivory, ebony and even silver featured prevalently in furniture of the era, while jewelry incorporated the very best examples of diamonds, platinum, jade and other precious gems.
+While the silhouettes of the furniture, vases, light fixtures, and more were sleek and streamlined, the objects themselves were far from plain.
+Inlays of precious materials such as ivory, ebony, and even silver featured prevalently in furniture of the era, while jewelry incorporated the very best examples of diamonds, platinum, jade, and other precious gems.

 Duncan, Alastair.
 Art Deco Complete: The Definitive Guide to the Decorative Arts of the 1920s and 1930s.
 Thames & Hudson, 2009.